IepIweidieng/osu2tja/README.md

 ### Features

 - **Batch conversion** of `.tja` files to `.osz` files. (new)
-- Automatically split each TJA difficulty, player-side, and each main branch route as a separate `.osu` difficulty file.
+- Automatically split each TJA difficulty, player-side, and each main branch route as a separate `.osu` difficulty file. (fixed)
 - **Automatically copy** the audio file (new)

 ### Conversion Details